jieyinglan/jieyinglan.github.io/_posts/2024-08-01-applied-data-science-project.md

 As highlighted earlier that one of the challenges on handling imbalance classes, we had applied SMOTE techniques to balance out the classes.
 The selected models are trained on resampled dataset, ensuring the model did not favour non best-sellers over best-sellers.

+To align with AI ethics principles, the exclusion of 'loves_count' was aim to minimize potential biases that could arise from using popularity metrics that might not accurately reflect product quality.
+This decision helps ensure that the model's predictions are fair and equitable across different products.

 **3. Accuracy**
 Ensuring the accuracy of predictions is crucial as inaccurate predictions can lead to implication such as forecasting of incorrect best-seller products, inventory overstock, lost sales, and poor customer satisfaction.